Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Land management removals.

-• Technological carbon dioxide removals (TCDR).
+• Technological removals with geological storage.

-• Geological CO₂ capture and storage.
+• Biogenic CO₂ capture with geological storage.

-2. Detailed Accounting for Land Use Change (LUC)
+2. Detailed accounting for land use change (LUC)

 • Jurisdictional approaches.